 While anyone can leave reviews on Trustpilot, there are guidelines for who’s eligible to rate and review a company.
 You have to check a box when leaving a review that confirms you’re writing about your own genuine experience, and you have to enter your email address to verify your review.

-Whether you’re looking to read reviews or leave one of your own, visit Trustpilot.com to get started.
+Whether you just want to read reviews or leave one of your own, visit Trustpilot.com to get started.

 As you can see, the company had an average rating of 2.8/5 stars from 3,543 reviews at the time of writing.